 Information for these performances can be found on the website later in the year.

-The next step is to book a trial, if you are still struggling to know which class to trial, book a consultation call with me via zoom, and we can walk through it together.
+The next step is to book a trial, if you are still struggling to know which class to trial, email us at firstname.lastname@example.org, and we can walk through it together.
 If you know what you want then please use our online registration portal to book.

 When you either book a trial or enrol at DWS you will need to create an account on our Parent portal.
 If you choose not to continue after your trial your information will be deleted however, if you continue after your trial it will make things smoother.